mastroalex/antenna-design/README.md

 # Requirements

-## Design a Tchebyshev array factor of five elements with a main lobe/side lobe ratio of R=120. optimize the inter-element spacing to minimize the beamwidth
+## A. Design a Tchebyshev array factor of five elements with a main lobe/side lobe ratio of R=120. optimize the inter-element spacing to minimize the beamwidth

-## B
+## B.

-## C
+## C.